deltachat/mailadm/doc/index.rst

 mailadm is automated e-mail account management tooling for use by [Delta Chat](https://delta.chat).

-The `mailadm` command line tool allows to add or remove tokens for which a QR code can be generated.
+The `mailadm` command line tool allows to add or remove tokens which are typically presented to users as QR tokens.
 This QR code can then be scanned in the Setup screen from all Delta Chat apps.
 After scanning the user is asked if they want to create a temporary account.

 The account creation happens via the `mailadm` web interface and creates a random user id (the local part of an e-mail).

-Mailadm implements a sqlite database for keeping token and user state and provides queries to Dovecot and a `virtual_mailboxes` database to tell Postfix that a virtual account exists.
+Mailadm keeps all configuration, token and user state in a single sqlite database.
+It comes with an example install script that can be modified for distributions.

 .. note::

     At this point installation is only well supported/documented for particular Dovecot/Postfix/Systemd/Nginx configurations.
-The mailadm software does
-    not depend on it but you will have to figure the use of other server software yourselve.
+The mailadm python software does not depend on it much but you will have to figure the use of other server software yourselve.
 It might still make sense to use part of the install script.
     As we are advocating working from a git checkout you may keep your own branch in your local git and update with remote master from time to time.